The New York Book Editor does an excellent job at editing and I would call them again and again.

 Let me begin by saying how vastly improved the manuscript is.
 The writing it tighter, the story flows better, it’s a much better book.
 However, there are a few areas that I think can use a little more work.

-The scene in the crypt that is now a dream works much better.
+US The scene in the crypt that is now a dream works much better.
 No need for the supernatural – you won’t abandon any readers this way.
 It works so much better.
 I was really pleased with this.

 Richard and Angela’s relationship is much more believable now.
 You explained your thoughts on the relationship to me earlier and I can see what you were trying to accomplish now.
 It has been accomplished in the rewrite.